ray-project/ray/doc/source/rllib/rllib-torch2x.rst

 Benchmarks
 ==========

 We conducted a comprehensive benchmark with this feature.
+The following benchmarks consider only the potential speed-ups due to enabling torch-compile during inference and environment explorations.
+This is because, RL is usually bottllnecked by sampling.

 Inference
 ---------